pinusc/cscalendar/README.md

-#CSCCalendar
+# CSCalendar

-This is *csccalendar*, a small python shell (and, thanks to Gooey, GUI) utility to automagically generate an iCal file with your schedule!
+This is *cscalendar*, a small python shell utility to automagically generate an iCal file with your schedule!

 The utility has been tailored to fit the rather *unusual* requirements of